lukaskremla/micropython-tools-jetbrains/README.md

 to [Ilia Motornyi](https://github.com/elmot) for rewriting the communication layer to kotlin and for developing the new UI, which serves as the foundation for this project.

+Many thanks also go to all of the contributors who helped maintain and improve the plugin in the past.

-I have decided fork the original jetbrains plugin as its development was very slow and the marketplace version was left unmaintained for very long.
+I have decided fork the original jetbrains plugin as its development had slowed and I wanted to focus on implementing more advanced features that I deem invaluable based on my professional experience working with MicroPython

 I believe that the MicroPython community needs robust, actively maintained and developed tools adding MicroPython support to modern industry-standard IDEs.
 My aim with this fork is to address this need.